hailanzs/com-405-radar-tutorial/README.md

 There are two ways to capture data:

-1. The first and easiest(?) way (which we will not really use) is using the **Connection** tab in the RadarAPI window.
+1. The first and easiest(?) way (which we will not use) is using the **Connection** tab in the RadarAPI window.
 This requires manually resetting the board, connecting to it, loading various drivers, etc., but you do **not** have to write any Lua.
-2. The second way uses **Lua scripts**.
+2. The second way uses **Lua scripts**, which is what this tutorial relies on.
 This uses mmWave Studio to run Lua files.

-**Lua Files**: These radars use the programming language Lua to set the paramters of the FMCW waveform (in other words chirp parameters), how many frames to capture, and so on.
+**Lua Files**: These radars use the programming language Lua to set the paramters of the FMCW waveform (in other words: chirp parameters), how many frames to capture, and so on.
 You don't need to know how to write anything in Lua, as we have provided variables at the tops of each of these files which you can edit.
 It is important that you do not change the variable *name* at all, since the code reads the variables in order to grab the paramters for post processing (this will always be in the function *utility.read_radar_params*).

 Each of the variables have a description of what the variable represent.
 Some of the variables, such as `FREQ_SLOPE` and `SAMPLE_RATE` you should be able to relate it back to the lecture.
 Other variables like `IDLE_TIME` or `RAMP_END_TIME` are variables that are constrained by the slope, sampling rate and number of digital samples you collect (`ADC_SAMPLES`).
 See figure of the FMCW Chirp for a visualization of the chirp what these variables represent.